-Article 48.
+Article 49.
 RULES, REGULATIONS AND RESOLUTIONS

-The City agrees to review annually with the Association major changes in the Personnel Rules and Regulations and to make available copies of the rules and regulations to all employees.
-Salary resolutions shall be furnished to the San Bernardino Public Employees Association and all representatives.
+The City agrees to review annually with the Union major changes in the Personnel Rules and Regulations and to make available copies of the rules and regulations to all employees.
+Salary resolutions shall be furnished to the Union and the Chief Steward of the Chapter.

-Article 49.
+Article 50.
 DISCIPLINARY PROCEDURE